logo for better-photographs.com

 Not in the UK?

-Here are some DSLR Cameras at Amazon.com
+Here are some Similar Cameras at Amazon.com

 An important point to look for - although a DSLR may sound complex at first, many come with presets which make them just as easy to learn with as a compact, so there's no need to be put off.